Susan Thomas, 72; service Sunday

 Her service is at 2 p.m.
 Sunday at Victoria Cemetery in Marshallberg.

+Susan is survived by her sister, Diane Goodwin and husband Steve; daughter, Carrie Williford and husband Dan; sons, Brent Thomas and wife Rebecca and Forest Thomas and wife Eleanor; eight grandchildren; and two pugs.

+She was preceded in death by her husband of 52 years, Leon King Thomas.

-A visitation will be held from 11:30 a.m. to 12:30 p.mm.
+A visitation will be held from 11:30 a.m. to 12:30 p.m.
 Sunday at Brooks Funeral Home in Morehead City.

 Arrangements are by Brooks Funeral Home & Crematory Inc. of Morehead City.
 Access online obituary and internet condolences through www.brooksfuneralhomeandcrematory.com.